biocorecrg/advanced_linux_2019/regex.md

 ## Exercises

 * We see that some of the protein sequences are repeated in **proteins.tab** file.
-So different genes produces the same protein.
-How many unique proteins we have in our proteins.tab file?
+So different genes produce the same protein.
+How many unique proteins do we have in our proteins.tab file?

-* How many sequences in SRR6466185_1.fastq.gz  contains the pattern "GGGATGACGGC"?
+* How many sequences in SRR6466185_1.fastq.gz contain the pattern "GGGATGACGGC"?
 And how many in SRR6466185_2.fastq.gz?

 * Can you calculate the sum of the size of the first 10 sequences in **proteins.tab**?